Tuition, fees, and related costs

 Scholarships and funding sources

-- The International Alumni Scholarship waives non-resident tuition to resident tuition (approximately 70% reduction on regular tuition and fees), plus a small stipend (cash award) each semester.
+- The International Competitive Scholarship reduces tuition costs to in-state resident tuition rates (approximately 70% reduction on regular tuition and fees), plus awards a $100 stipend (cash award) each fall and spring.
 The award is based on applicant’s GPA (grade point average) and TOEFL scores.
-It is only awarded to new incoming students, is renewable for a maximum of 8 semesters and is subject to GPA requirements.
+It is only awarded to new incoming students, is renewable for a maximum of 8 semesters for undergraduate students or 4 semesters for graduate students, and is subject to GPA requirements.
 It requires an application, see the award criteria and application.

 - Graduate assistantships are working positions usually in one’s field of study in the form of a teaching or research position.
-If interested, applicants should contact the academic department directly to inquire.
+If interested, applicants should contact their academic department directly to inquire.

-- NMSU Student Employment Service offers on-campus employment on a part-time basis.
+- Career Services offers on-campus employment on a part-time basis.
 To find suitable positions, students use the on-line campus employment webpages to register and apply for jobs.
 International students can only apply for regular on-campus student employment, and are not eligible for work-study positions.
-Employment is limited to 20 hours per week during the fall and spring semesters.
+Employment is limited to 20 hours per week on campus during the fall and spring semesters.

 - MSC 3567 / P.O.
 Box 30001, Las Cruces, NM 88003-8001